SymfonyCasts/30-days-last/sfcasts/performance.md

 composer require symfony/web-link
 ```

-This is small package that can help add hints to your browser about what
+This is a small package that can help add hints to your browser about what
 it needs to download.
 AssetMapper comes with special integration for it.

 Watch: *just* by installing that, go to the Network tab, filter all, refresh and